Skip to content

 For leadership, the path forward requires a fundamental strategic pivot:

 4. Govern the Shadows.
 Treat Shadow AI not as a compliance violation but as a signal of unmet needs.
-Enable secure usage rather than relying on failed bans.
+Enable secure usage rather than relying on failed bans — bringing it into the light is itself a Vault-building act, surfacing the real workflows your codified knowledge should capture.

 2025 was the year the “magic” faded, replaced by the complex, messy work of building a truly intelligence-driven enterprise.
 The winners of the next decade will be those who can navigate this transition without breaking the human systems that underpin their success.